maugier/diane/README.md

 - Open a second browser to http://localhost:3000/helm?Artemis
 - Open a third browser to http://localhost:3000/helm?Diane
 - Click "start" in the first window.
+- Use the slider to set the speed.
+Click in the radar window to change bearing.

 That's it for now..
 I've only been working on this for a single day !